jk-jeon/jk-jeon.github.io/_posts/2024-09-04-lax-milgram.md

 >3. $R$ is injective and $R^{-1}\colon \left(R[F],\mathscr{T}\right)\to \left(F,\sigma(F,F')\right)$ is continuous for some dual topology $\mathscr{T}$ on $E'$ with respect to the canonical pairing between $E'$ and $E$.
 >

-Note that the only role that the topologies on $E,F$ play is on defining the dual spaces $E',F'$: it does not matter which dual topology we choose.
+Note that the only role that the topologies on $E,F$ play is on defining the dual spaces $E',F'$: it does not matter which specific dual topologies we choose.

 >**Proof.** $(1\Rightarrow 2)$ Suppose $$v\in F\setminus\{0\}$$.
 By [Hahn-Banach theorem](https://en.wikipedia.org/wiki/Hahn%E2%80%93Banach_theorem), we can find $$v^{*}\in F'$$ such that $$v^{*}(v) \neq 0$$.
 Then by the assumption, there exists $u\in E$ such that $$Lu = v^{*}$$.
 Then
 >